 If you’re driving a car that’s prone to breaking down, ask your provider about plans that include roadside assistance.
 Other options include joining an auto club like AAA.
 Although you’ll pay an annual membership fee, you’ll gain access to towing and other important roadside emergency features.

-What’s included in towing services?
+What’s included in towing services with car insurance?

 What your insurance company covers depends largely on your provider and how you’ve ended up on the side of the road.
 If your vehicle is damaged in an accident, your policy’s collision likely covers the cost of towing your car to a certified mechanic for repairs.